Skip to main content

 Final rules will be filed after consideration of all comments.

-For more details, please see the Notice of Proposed Rulemaking, including the Statement of Need, Fiscal and Racial Equity Impact and the full text of the proposed rules:
+For more details, including a description of each rule's proposed changes, please see the Notice of Proposed Rulemaking, including the Statement of Need and Fiscal and Racial Equity Impacts, and the full text of the proposed rules:

 Brittany Hall, Administrative Rules Coordinator